SaeedEGH23/V2ray-user-managment-api/README.md

 The API will return an object containing username, remaintime, and remaintraffic.
 Clients can see the connection name in their VPN client app.

+## Features

+- Create Account
+- Update Account
+- Get Account info
+- Account renewal
+- Account creation limit
+- Use JWT bearer tocken

 ## Roadmap

 Upcoming features:

-- Account renewal
-- Account creation limit
 - Logging
 - Notification service
 - etc.